I’ve been asked this question often by business owners: does e-mail marketing work?

 The key to successful e-mail marketing is to combine your creativity with well-established techniques.
-I explain my favorites in this post.
-To make things interesting, I weave in lessons from my personal experience as well as other sources.
+To help you improve your campaigns, I explain my favorite techniques in this post and weave in lessons from my professional experience as well as from other sources.

 EVERY BRAND HAS SOMETHING TO SAY

 What should you say in your e-mail marketing?
 The company president’s personal message, company values, project highlights, employee spotlights, training seminars, event registrations, tradeshow announcements are all potential content for e-mail marketing.
 Just make sure the message supports your brand strategy.

 I’ve seen some ugly e-mail campaigns that are heavy on the copy and light on the visuals.
 These e-mails have it backward.
 A few great compelling visuals and short copy is the right combination.

 The folks at Hubspot strongly encourage using an e-mail signature*.
 People like to hear from human beings as opposed to anonymous email accounts.
 A signature line with your name on it will give your email the personal touch.
 That goes for a personal salutation as well.
 I use the personalization feature on just about every e-mail campaign I create in Constant Contact.

 Also, Hubspot recommends paying close attention to the e-mail’s preview text*.
 Several e-mail marketing platforms allow for customization of the preview text.
 They consider it to be almost as important as the subject line.
 It’s an extra opportunity for you to connect with your audience.

 A FEW WORDS ABOUT LIST MANAGEMENT